US intelligence still divided on origins of coronavirus

 WASHINGTON (AP) — U.S. intelligence agencies remain divided on the origins of the coronavirus but believe China’s leaders did not know about the virus before the start of the global pandemic, according to results released Friday of a review ordered by President Joe Biden.

 According to an unclassified summary, four members of the U.S. intelligence community say with low confidence that the virus was initially transmitted from an animal to a human.
 A fifth intelligence agency believes with moderate confidence that the first human infection was linked to a lab.
-Analysts do not believe the virus was developed as a bioweapon.
+Analysts do not believe the virus was developed as a bioweapon and most agencies believe the virus was not genetically engineered.

-China’s refusal to fully cooperate with U.S. and international investigations of the virus has hampered reviews of the virus’ origins.
-The Director of National Intelligence said Friday that China “continues to hinder the global investigation, resist sharing information, and blame other countries including the United States.”
+The Office of the Director of National Intelligence said in a statement Friday that China “continues to hinder the global investigation, resist sharing information and blame other countries, including the United States.”
+Reaching a conclusion about what caused the virus likely requires China’s cooperation, the office said.

 Biden in May ordered a 90-day review of what the White House said was an initial finding leading to “two likely scenarios”: an animal-to-human transmission or a lab leak.
 The White House said then that two agencies in the 18-member intelligence community leaned toward the hypothesis of a transmission in nature and another agency leaned toward a lab leak.